soundlogicstudios/VerseCraft-stable/README.md

-v1.2 Working Shell UI and Tutrial story. # VerseCraft-stable New build free from corruption
+v1.2 Working Shell UI and Tutorial story. # VerseCraft-stable New build free from corruption added Code Blue and Oregon Trail